The Earth Facts | 50+ Important MCQ On The Blue Planet

 The Earth

-21. What is the estimated age of the Earth?
+22. What is the main source of energy driving the water cycle on Earth?

 (A) 15 million km